AB-1010/DnD/README.md

 Emercor | Tome Way | Efril's Emporium
 Emercor | Tome Way | The Fox's Blades
 ___
+### Characteristics

+Each player character can have up to five characteristics: one personality trait, one bond, one ideal, one flaw, and a fifth characteristic of any type.
+These characteristics can be selected from the usual tables during character creation, but should be customized as the characters change during play.
+Any number of characteristics can be changed between sessions, to better reflect the character.
+You should be able to imagine at least one way in which each of your characteristics might come up in play.
+If you can’t, rewrite the characteristic until you can.
+___
 ### INSPIRATION!
 CHECK IT, SUCKAS!

 ##### Benefits of Inspiration